MichaelRWolf/wendy-ai/notes-from-google-doc.md

 A small local script splits + labels speakers →

-Then I take the cleaned text and do the higher-level “Wendy-extract + summaries.”
+Then I take the cleaned text and do the higher-level "Wendy-extract + summaries."

 That way: